kajami/signalstorage/README.md

-Signal storage for signals and devices.
+Signal storage for signals and SDR devices.
 Made with Java Spring Boot & Thymeleaf.